k-vaughn/NTCIP-8008/docs/overview.md

 ## Approve Releases {.body}

-Figure 4 provides an overview of the process to approve a new release of an open-source project.
+<next-fig/> provides an overview of the process to approve a new release of an
+open-source project.

 ```mermaid